Frequently Asked Questions

 Can I return to normal activities after my session?

-Yes!
-Most clients are able to return to normal daily activities immediately after a session.
-Many people feel lighter, clearer, and more comfortable once the body has completed the release process.
-What to expect afterward: • Driving and travel: It is safe to drive, including longer distances.
+Most clients are able to return to normal daily activities after a session.
+Many people report feeling lighter, clearer, or more comfortable following a session, though individual experiences vary.
+What to expect afterward: Driving and travel are generally well tolerated after a session.
 Because elimination occurs during the session, unexpected urgency afterward is uncommon.
-If you have a long drive, using the restroom before leaving is recommended for comfort. • Energy and clarity: Many clients notice reduced bloating, improved comfort, and a general sense of lightness or mental clarity after their session. • Possible short-term adjustments: Some individuals experience mild fatigue, temporary bloating, or additional bowel movements as the body continues to release.
-These effects are usually brief. • Hydration support: Drinking water after your session helps the body integrate the process and supports balance. • Activity level: Normal daily activities are fine.
-Strenuous exercise or heavy physical exertion is best avoided for the rest of the day so the body can settle and recalibrate.
-Bottom line: Colon hydrotherapy does not require downtime.
-Most people resume their day normally while allowing the body a little space to integrate the session.
+If you have a long drive, using the restroom before leaving may support comfort.
+Many clients report reduced bloating, improved comfort, or a general sense of lightness or mental clarity following a session.
+Some individuals notice temporary fatigue, mild bloating, or additional bowel activity afterward.
+These experiences are typically short-lived.
+Drinking water after your session is encouraged to support normal hydration.
+Normal daily activities are typically fine.
+Some people prefer to avoid strenuous exercise or heavy physical exertion for the remainder of the day for comfort.
+Bottom line: Colon hydrotherapy typically does not require downtime.
+Most people return to normal daily activities while allowing time for rest and hydration.

 How should I prepare for my session?